sam-james/sam-james/README.md

 *Gig economies
 +the future of building cities

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AGI, product development and design principles

 - 💞️ I’m looking to collaborate on ...